-Legislative Returns PTAB to "Patent Death Squad"
+Legislation Returns PTAB to "Patent Death Squad"

 Sen. Leahy’s "Restoring the American Invents Act" is the exact opposite of what needs to be done in patent policy.
 The Patent Trial and Appeal Board would be returned to full-strength "patent death squad," the tool of Big Tech for squashing property rights and would-be competitors.

 Opposition to Estate Tax Hikes in Budget Reconciliation

 CPR wrote Ways & Means to express strong opposition to any Death Tax or "double death tax" measures, including changing capital gains treatment at death, in House budget reconciliation package.

 The Republican Study Committee has crafted effective legislation in the Countering Communist China Act.
 Its comprehensive approach reflects the fact that America’s industrial competitiveness is at stake when adversaries can freely break the rules, conduct espionage and plunder American private property — especially patents and other IP.

 CPR Briefing on Property Rights